chinenual/synergize/seq/syn2midi.md

 * voice assign (rolling, 1st available, etc.)
 * channel assign

 NOTE values are snapshots of the values when the SYN file was downloaded from the instrument.
-Except for the events listed above, they are not tracked as events in the sequencer (so changed during a sequence recording are not reflected during playback - only the "final" value of each parameter  is stored in the SYN file.
+Except for the events listed in the previous section, they are not tracked as events in the sequencer (so changed during a sequence recording are not reflected during playback - only the "final" value of each parameter  is stored in the SYN file.
 Since none of these parameters change based on sequencer events, the translator does not emit any of them to the MIDI file.

 ## Conversion to MIDI